accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 - office file formats published before 23 September 2018, unless the content is required for the purposes of active administrative processes relating to tasks carried out by the public sector body concerned;
 - pre-recorded time-based media published before 23 September 2020;
-- time-based media broadcast live;
+- live time-based media;
 - maps and online mapping services, provided that the essential information is provided in an accessible digital form for maps intended for navigation;
 - third-party content that is not funded, developed by or under the control of the public sector body concerned;
 - reproductions of items from heritage collections that cannot be made fully accessible due to
-    - the accessibility requirements are incompatible with the preservation of the item concerned or the authenticity of the reproduction, for example in terms of contrast; or
+    - the incompatibility of accessibility requirements with the preservation of the item concerned or the authenticity of the reproduction, for example in terms of contrast; or
     - the unavailability of automated and cost-effective solutions that would enable the text of manuscripts or other items in heritage collections to be easily transcribed and rendered in the form of content compatible with accessibility requirements;
 - the content of extranets and intranets, i.e. websites that are accessible only to a restricted group of people and not to the general public, published before 23 September 2019 until such time as these websites undergo an in-depth review;
 - the content of websites and mobile applications that are considered to be archives, i.e. they only present content that is not required for the purposes of active administrative processes, nor updated or modified after 23 September 2019.